Phonegate: Jamming Democrats' Campaign Efforts

 As NPR's Peter Overby reports, the case continues to pull in prominent figures, most recently, Republican National Chairman Ken Melman, Former House Majority Leader Tom DeLay and ex-Lobbyist Jack Abramoff.

-Ms. KATHLEEN SULLIVAN (State Democratic Chair, New Hampshire): The calls keep coming, but there's nobody there.
+KATHLEEN SULLIVAN: The calls keep coming, but there's nobody there.
 They just hang up.

-Mr. WAYNE SEMPRINI (New Hampshire Republican Chairman): A rogue employee working totally on his own decided to do something that we're all the first to agree was a pretty stupid act.
+WAYNE SEMPRINI: A rogue employee working totally on his own decided to do something that we're all the first to agree was a pretty stupid act.

 James Tobin was the Republican National Committee's New England coordinator.
 He's been convicted of two federal felonies.
 Tobin lives in Maine but has strong ties to DC.
 Even after his involvement in the phone jamming came to light, he served as regional chairman for the 2004 Bush/Cheney campaign.
 He's also a Bush Ranger.
 That is he raised at least $200,000 for that campaign.